Bosa Dukagjini: Later life and death

 After the murder of her son Lekë Zaharia in 1444 by Nicholas Dukagjini the domains of the Zaharia passed onto Bosa.
 Venice then rapidly tried to secure Danjë and other Zaharia towns in their domain including Shati, Gladri, and Dushmani.
 Bosa transferred control of Danjë and its other surrounding territories to the Venice in Shkodër, under the administration of Francesco Quirini.
 This decision was supported by the local population as well who preferred Venetian rule over that of the Albanian League of Lezhë.
 Skanderbeg and his allies demanded the return of these towns to the League of Lezhë but Venice refused.
 In 1447 Skanderbeg laid siege to Danjë in the Albanian–Venetian War while Venice responded by offering rewards for his assassination and seeking Ottoman support.
-In 1448 Skanderbeg’s forces defeated a Venetian army on the Drin River leaving Venice with control only over fortified garrisons.
+In 1448 Skanderbeg's forces defeated a Venetian army on the Drin River leaving Venice with control only over fortified garrisons.
 Despite the conflict, Venice retained the disputed towns.
 Later that year at the peace conference held in Lezhë on 4 October 1448 it was agreed on that Venice would keep Danjë and the other contested towns, but in return the Republic was obliged to grant Skanderbeg an annual pension of 1,400 ducats.

 Bosa moved to Shkodër herself, where she received a yearly income from the Danjë estates as compensation.
-Documents from 1444-1445 indicate that of her children, only her daughter Boglia Zaharia survived, while her grandson Koja Crnojević, son of another daughter Busha Zaharia, had already passed away.
+Documents from 1444 to 1445 indicate that of her children, only her daughter Boglia Zaharia survived, while her grandson Koja Crnojević, son of another daughter Busha Zaharia, had already passed away.
 Bosa spent her final years in Shkodër and died in 1448 during a major fire that devastated the city.